 Counter-advertising is when an advertisement poses an argument against a preceding argument in regard to a certain issue, person, or product.
-In other words, advertisements are not only used to tout a product or an individual, advertisements can also take a stand against other advertisements in regards to controversial topics.
+In other words, advertisements are not only used to tout a product or an individual, but advertisements can also take a stand against other advertisements in regards to controversial topics.

 Counter-advertising is often disguised and difficult to identify.
-These are usually the ads that target large corporations that produce products such as alcohol, cigarettes, and fast food.
+These are usually ads that target large corporations that produce products such as alcohol, cigarettes, and fast food.
 However, one thing to consider when developing counter-advertising is that in actuality, counter-advertising is not that intricate.
 The difficult part is the research aspect of creating the advertisement.
 Once you finish your research, generating your ad is quite easy.

 Two Main Kinds of Counter-Advertising